abpio/abp-commercial-docs/en/modules/database-tables.md

 ### FrmFormResponses

-This table holds information on which users have responded to forms.
+This table holds information on the results that the users have responded with to the forms.
 It can be used to calculate statistics such as how many people have answered a form.

 ### FrmAnswers